Additional Search Options

 - the date that Royal Canadian Legion marks are granted protection pursuant to An Act respecting the Royal Canadian Legion.

 Add Vienna Classification codes

-The Vienna Classification codes describe figurative elements of the trademark designs.
-You can type the codes directly in the "Search text" boxes and select the search field "Vienna code" or type words from the Vienna codes description and select the field "Vienna codes description".
+The Vienna Classification codes describe figurative elements of trademark designs.
+You can type the codes directly in the search text boxes and select the search field "Vienna code" or type words from the Vienna codes description and select the field "Vienna description".